12 Degrees of Freedom

 Gaining access to gardening resources started with the very basics including topsoil and water.
 BUG worked closely with the Suffolk County Extension Service -- one of the first urban agricultural extension services in the nation - to test soils for lead and other toxic substances.
 BUG organizers were without peer.
 They were able to convince the National Guard to assist them in transporting clean topsoil from building sites to city gardening sites.

-It may be difficult to understand how difficult it was to gain access to land and other resources to establish urban gardens 25-30 years ago.
+It may be hard to understand how difficult it was to gain access to land and other resources to establish urban gardens 25-30 years ago.
 Bug published its Handbook of Community Gardening in 1982.
 Although out-of-print, it remains relevant today.

 Contributing authors to the Handbook.